Philadelphia Traumatic Brain Injury Attorney

 Common Types of Traumatic Brain Injuries

-Below are a list of the most common types of traumatic brain injuries.
+Below is a list of the most common types of traumatic brain injuries.

-Diffuse Axonal Injuries (DAI): One of the most severe types of TBI, which happens because the brain is shaken or twisted, causing connecting fibers (axons) to tear.
+Diffuse Axonal Injuries (DAI): One of the most severe types of TBI, which happens because the brain is shaken or twisted, causing connecting fibers (axons) to tear and cause harm.
 The severity of symptoms often depends on the size of the tear.

 Intracranial Hematoma: Collection of blood outside of blood vessels, which can be life-threatening if not treated immediately.
 There are three types of brain hematomas: